LibreCAD/docs/guides/annotate.rst

 ----

 Adding text to a drawing provides addition information; build notes, drawing title and related details, and so forth.
 Text can be added using two either of the two types of text tools:
-	- Text: Single line of text, with options
+	- Text: Single line of text
-	- MText: Multi-line text, with options
+	- MText: Multi-line text

 .. figure:: /images/textText.png
     :width: 557px